actinia-org/actinia-introduction/docs/index.md

 ## Warming up

-To make you familiar with a few concepts, let's take a look at the "graphical intro to actinia" - [GRASS GIS in the cloud: actinia geoprocessing](https://mundialis.github.io/foss4g2019/grass-gis-in-the-cloud-actinia-geoprocessing/index.html) (note: it requires the Chrome/ium browser; presentation provided by Carmen Tawalika, mundialis).
+To make you familiar with a few concepts, let's take a look at the "graphical intro to actinia" - [GRASS GIS in the cloud: actinia geoprocessing](https://mundialis.github.io/foss4g2019/grass-gis-in-the-cloud-actinia-geoprocessing/index.html) (note: it requires the Chrome/ium browser; presentation provided by <a href="https://github.com/mmacata/">Carmen Tawalika</a>, mundialis).

 <center>
 <img src="img/actinia_intro.png" width="60%">